jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) the item is not an item of excluded depreciable property.
 Excluded depreciable property
 (7) The rate is the rate set by section EZ 15 (Annual rate for excluded depreciable property: 1992–93 tax year) if the item is an item of excluded depreciable property.
-Residential buildings
+Special excluded depreciable property
-(7B) The rate is 0% for all depreciation methods, if the item is a residential building.
+(7B) The rate is 0% for all depreciation methods if the item is an item of special excluded depreciable property that would be an item of excluded depreciable property but for the exclusion in section EE 64(3).
 Exception
 (8) Section FA 11B(7) (Adjustments for certain operating leases) overrides this section.